mkolas/take-network/content/post/advent2017.md

     position = (5, 5)
     new_position = add(position, east)

-This data structure ended up being the absolute perfect structure for [day 22](http://adventofcode.com/2017/day/22), which required turning, movement, and an infinite grid:
+This data structure ended up being the absolute perfect approach for [day 22](http://adventofcode.com/2017/day/22), which required turning, movement, and an infinite grid:

     def create_if_not_exists(pos):
         if pos not in grid: